 On September 10, 1965, General Gordon Baker, Jr., a young radical who would go on to play a fundamental role in the League of Revolutionary Black Workers in the late 1960s and early 1970s, marched into his local induction center in Detroit.
 Fervently opposed to the war, he had already leafleted the city, calling on fifty thousand African Americans to swarm the center that day to oppose the draft, racism, and the war in Vietnam.
 This was just weeks after Watts burned.
 Only about eight demonstrators showed up, but the Army still wanted to play it safe, and Baker was sent home as a “security risk.”

-In addition to organizing the demonstration, which marked one of the first moments in the militant struggle against the draft during the Vietnam War, Baker sent his local draft board a fiery letter denouncing not simply the war, but the entire global system.
+In addition to organizing the demonstration, which marked one of the first moments in the militant struggle against the draft during the Vietnam War, before his induction date Baker sent his local draft board a fiery letter denouncing not simply the war, but the entire global system.
 As his letter shows, his refusal to serve in Vietnam emerged not from any moral criticism, but from a principled internationalism, which was one of the defining characteristics of the black radical politics of the 1960s and 1970s, from Harry Haywood to Malcolm X, Queen Mother Audley Moore to Robert F. Williams, and from the Revolutionary Action Movement to the League of Revolutionary Black Workers.
 The black struggle at home, he argued, was an integral part of anti-colonial revolutions abroad: African Americans lived the same colonial experience, struggled against the same imperialist enemy, and held the same political aspirations for full self-determination.

 Indeed, the spring 1967 issue of Soulbook, the radical journal that published Baker’s letter back in 1965, would later call the black community an “internal Vietnam,” effectively arguing that one of the best ways to help the Vietnamese would not only be to resist the draft, or even to travel abroad to join other national liberation struggles – as General Baker suggested in his conclusion, or as the Black Panther Party would later offer to the Vietnamese.
 The highest form of internationalism, rather, would be to make revolution at home, in the belly of the beast.
 This is the meaning of Baker’s powerful conclusion that he would be more than happy to serve if the call went out to liberate “Harlem, New York, to free 12th Street here in Detroit, and all the other 12th streets around the country.”